• Recipes

 brutti ma buoni cookies recipe step 5

-When you see the typical crust and the cookies are starting to brown, reduce the temperature to 120°C (250°F) and continue baking for another 15-20 minutes.
+Bake on the middle rack for about 15 minutes, until the cookies start forming a golden crust.
+Lower the oven temperature to 120°C (250°F) and continue baking for another 15–20 minutes.

 Storage